-Over the reporting period ILUK paid dividends totalling £19,000k (2020: £16,000k) to its parent company, IFAL.
+Over the reporting period ILUK paid dividends totalling £21,000k (2021: £19,000k) to IFAL, which was its parent company at the time that dividends were paid.
 ILUK has ensured that it complies with the PRA's expectations concerning dividends as set out in Supervisory Statement 4/18 "Financial management and planning by insurers".
+ILUK has not paid any dividends since becoming a direct subsidiary of IHP.